-The New York City Department of Buildings recommends that you do not close until you have obtained a permanent Certificate of Occupancy (CO).
-However, certain buildings continuously keep obtaining Temporary Certificates of Occupancy (TCO) when the old one expires.
-There are also older buildings, built before 1938, that are grandfathered and do not need to have a CO unless there have been changes to its use, egress, or occupancy.
-Even in this case, the building requires to obtain a Letter of No Objection, which shows it complies.
+The New York City Department of Buildings recommends not closing until you have obtained a permanent Certificate of Occupancy (CO).
+However, new developments first receive a Temporary Certificate of Occupancy (TCO) to proceed with closings on units.
+Buildings built before 1938 are grandfathered and do not need a CO unless the use, egress, or occupancy changes are changed.
+Even in this case, the building requires a Letter of No Objection, which shows it complies.

 Purchasing a building without a permanent CO contains specific risks, and you should understand what these entail.

-A building cannot have any occupants until the Department of Buildings issues either a CO or TCO.
+A building cannot have occupants until the Department of Buildings issues a CO or TCO.
 A CO states a building’s legal use and the type of permitted occupancy.
+An existing building must amend its CO when there is a change in use, exit, or occupancy type.
 This is required for new construction.
-An existing building must amend its CO when there is a change in use, exit, or type of occupancy.

-There are a host of things a building must pass before a CO is given.
-This includes construction, plumbing, and electrical inspections, as well as approval for the elevator, the building survey, and making sure there are no open permits or violations.
-The Department of Buildings issues a final CO once the work is completed, and it matches the plans.
-There are a lot of city building codes and zoning requirements, and a CO means the work complies with the law, the proper paperwork has been submitted, and fees have been paid.
-If there were any violations, these must get resolved before a CO is issued.
+A building must pass a host of things before a CO is given.
+This includes construction, plumbing, electrical inspections, approval for the elevator, the building survey, and making sure there are no open permits or violations.
+The Department of Buildings will issue a final CO once the work is completed and matches the submitted application.
+There are many city building codes and zoning requirements.
+The CO means the work complies with the law with proper paperwork submitted and paid fees.
+If any violations have been issued, these must be resolved before a Certificate of Occupancy (CO) is issued.

-If the Department of Buildings determines the building is safe, but it feels some issues need addressing, the department issues a temporary certificate of occupancy.
-These expire 90 days after issuance but can get renewed.
+If the Department of Buildings determines the building is safe but feels some issues need addressing, the department issues a temporary occupancy certificate.
+These expire 90 days after issuance.
+However, the application can be renewed.

-In a new building, the sponsor may try to have you close on your unit quickly.
-Legally, the sponsor can close the deal within 30 days after he/she receives the TCO and the state needs to declare the offering plan effective.
+The sponsor may try to have you close on your unit quickly in a new building.
+Legally, the sponsor can close the deal within 30 days after receiving the TCO, and the state needs to declare the offering plan effective.

-Once you buy the unit, you are now responsible for obtaining the final CO.
-If you are anxious to move in, you can protect yourself by putting in the contract that the developer is responsible for finishing the work and obtaining the CO.
-In an existing unit, you can ask the seller to put money aside in an escrow fund to cover the expenses.
+Once you buy the unit, you are responsible for obtaining the final Certificate of Occupancy.
+If you are anxious about buying, you can protect yourself by putting in the contract that the developer is responsible for finishing the work and obtaining the final CO.
+You can also ask the seller to put money aside in an escrow fund to cover the expenses in an existing unit.

-If the TCO expires and it is not renewed, it is complicated to obtain homeowner’s insurance.
-You will have problems if you want to refinance your mortgage or when it is time to sell.
+If the TCO expires and is not renewed, it isn’t easy to obtain homeowner insurance.
+In addition, you will have problems if you want to refinance your mortgage or when it is time to sell.